TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-availabilityandconnectivity-18456-new-st.md

 # Unable to login to the server

-* Login failed with error code 18456 indicates that your packet has reached the Azure SQL services, but was rejected due to one or more of the following reasons:
+* **Login failures** with error code 18456 indicates that your packet has reached the Azure SQL services, but was rejected due to one or more of the following reasons:

   * Incorrect / empty passwords
     - *The client tool / application connecting to the database has incorrect or blank password.
 Please ensure that you have provided the valid password.*